rogerbinns/apsw/_sources/pysqlite.rst.txt

   data such as selects, and you can have multiple statements. sqlite3's *executescript* method doesn't allow any form of data being returned (it silently ignores any returned data).

+* APSW has better :ref:`execution and row tracing <tracing>`.
+  :doc:`ext` provides accessing rows by column name, adapting and converting types going into and coming out of SQLite, getting query details etc.

 * sqlite3 swallows exceptions in your callbacks making it far harder to debug problems.
 That also prevents you from raising exceptions in